istio/istio.io/content/en/docs/ambient/getting-started/manage-traffic/index.md

 test: yes
 ---

-In this section, you will learn how to split traffic between services in the ambient mode.
+Now we have a waypoint proxy installed, we will learn how to split traffic between services.

-## 1. Split traffic between services
+## Split traffic between services

 The Bookinfo application has three versions of the `reviews` service.
 You can split traffic between these versions to test new features or perform A/B testing.